Nuclear medium meson structures from the Schwinger proper-time Nambu--Jona-Lasinio model: Free space meson properties in the NJL model

 \subsection{Kaon and pion properties}

-The kaon and pion $t$-matrices can be described by the dressed quark and dressed antiquark interaction in the kaon and pion channels in the random phase approximation (RPA), equivalently to the ladder approximation.
-Summation of the bubble diagram from infinite interaction can be simply written by
+The kaon and pion $t$-matrices can be described by the dressed quark and dressed antiquark interaction in the kaon and pion channels within the random phase approximation (RPA), equivalently to the ladder approximation.
+Summation of the bubble diagram from infinite interaction can be written by

 where, for the pion, the sum over $a = 1,2,3$ and for the kaon $a =4,5,6,7$.
 The polarization insertion propagators for the pion and kaon are respectively given by